mcp-sse

 uv run client.py http://0.0.0.0:8080/sse

-This architecture allows the MCP server to be a running process that agents (clients) can connect to, use, and disconnect from, fitting "cloud-native" use cases better than the STDIO-based pattern where the client spawns the server as a subprocess.
+The MCP server can run as a separate process that agents (clients) connect to, use, and disconnect from whenever and wherever they want.
+SSE-based servers and clients can be decoupled processes, potentially running on separate nodes.
+This approach better fits "cloud-native" use-cases compared to the STDIO-based pattern where the client spawns the server as a subprocess.

 To install the SSE-based Server and Client for Claude Desktop automatically via Smithery: